 Aria CV, Inc. is developing a medical device that treats pulmonary hypertension, a life-threatening disease with few therapeutic options.
 Pulmonary hypertension, or high blood pressure in the vessels that carry blood from the heart to the lungs, increases the workload on the heart.
 The increased workload leads to right heart failure, the ultimate cause of mortality in this disease.
 Patients are currently treated with drugs that can cost over $100,000 per year but are generally considered to have limited efficacy.
 Even with optimal drug therapy, the average survival time is on the order of six years, making pulmonary hypertension a tremendous unmet medical need.
 Aria CV, Inc. is developing a medical device that reduces the workload on the heart.
 Preclinical testing suggests the device has the potential to enhance both survival and quality of life of those suffering from pulmonary hypertension.Go to website: https://ariacv.com/

-AtaCor Medical, Inc. is developing a novel cardiac pacing method that does not require any direct connection to a patient’s heart.
-Today, when patients require pacemaker therapy, pacing hardware is inserted into the veins and attached to the inside of the heart, a process requiring extensive x-ray imaging.
+AtaCor Medical is developing novel cardiac pacing and defibrillation systems that do not require any direct connections to the patient’s heart.
+Today, when patients require pacemaker or defibrillator therapy, hardware is inserted into the veins and attached to the inside of the heart, a process requiring extensive x-ray imaging.
 Once implanted, this hardware can lead to serious complications with challenging removal procedures, even for newer “leadless” pacemakers.
-Furthermore, today’s temporary pacing leads, used in emergencies and other planned procedures, often force bedrest restrictions on patients, and carry their own set of risks.
-AtaCor’s substernal pacing lead is inserted without any need for medical imaging, allowing for faster, less-invasive therapy delivery.
+AtaCor’s substernal pacing and defibrillation leads are inserted without any need for medical imaging, allowing for faster, less-invasive therapy delivery.
 The unique placement avoids the need to access the patient’s vascular system and leaves the heart completely untouched.
-AtaCor’s technology will offer a new treatment option for both transient and chronic bradycardia, including the escalating need for temporary pacing in conjunction with TAVR procedures.Go to website: https://www.atacor.com/
+AtaCor’s technology will offer a new treatment option for both transient and chronic bradycardia, including the escalating need for temporary pacing in conjunction with TAVR procedures, as well as ventricular fibrillation and tachycardia.Go to website: https://www.atacor.com/

 Gila Therapeutics is a clinical-stage biotherapeutic company focused on pharmacological treatment of obesity employing intra-oral application of naturally occurring satiety hormones to induce early fullness, leading to weight loss.
 Targeting a unique and recently discovered direct neural pathway between the tongue and brain, Gila is developing formulations that when applied to the tongue prior to meals directly stimulates the brain’s satiety centers intended to reduce food intake without any systemic exposure.

-Gila, based in Minnesota, was founded in 2014 by Andres Acosta, Sergei Zolotukhin and Thomas Vasicek who serves as the CEO.Go to website: http://gilatherapeutics.com/
+Gila, based in Minnesota, was founded in 2014 by Andres Acosta, Sergei Zolotukhin and Thomas Vasicek who serves as the CSO.
+Scott Schorer serves as the CEO.Go to website: http://gilatherapeutics.com/

 Infobionic™ is an emerging mHealth company with a proprietary wireless remote patient monitoring platform, MoMe™, for superior arrhythmia monitoring and diagnosis.
 An arrhythmia is an irregular heart beat (rate or rhythm) and 4M Americans suffer from recurrent arrhythmia.
 Atrial Fibrillation (AF) is the most common form with 200,000 new cases each year.
 The initial market application will be with physicians who specialize in Electrophysiology.Go to website: https://infobionic.com/